Dash-Industry-Forum/livesim2/README.md

 will provide a help text that explains how to use it and will also provide an example URL to CTA-WAVE content.

+## Deployment

+`livesim2` compiles to a standalone binary.
+It can be run as a `systemd` and use structured logging.
+More information and an example service file can be found in the `./deployment` directory.

 ## License

 See [LICENSE.md](LICENSE.md).